Factbox: Rights, national unity, taxes - campaign promises in Spain's election

 - Pass a law to protect bullfighting

 - Build a secure wall around the Spanish enclaves of Ceuta and Melilla to shut out illegal immigrants.
-Deport illegal immigrants and those who entered Spain legally but committed a crime.
+Deport illegal immigrants and those who came legally but committed a crime.

 - Shut “fundamentalist” mosques

+- The Basque nationalist PNV could also be a potential ally for Sanchez

+- Opinion polls show animalist party PACMA could make its first entry into parliament, with up to two seats.
+Its platform focuses on banning bullfighting and boosting renewable energies.

-Reporting By Elena Rodriguez, Sabela Ojea and Andrei Khalip; editing by John Stonestreet
+Reporting by Elena Rodriguez, Sabela Ojea, Andrei Khalip, Belen Carreno; Editing by John Stonestreet and Ingrid Melander